LOADING ...

 Since I left Plumtree, in Tennessee,

-it's the first I've been warm."
+it's the time I've been warm."

 by the men who for gold.